Image Courtesy of John A. Ravage

-Many white critics decried Micheaux’s amateur movie-making skills, yet his audiences devoured his product, making him the most successful black writer, producer and director in the United States until his death in Charlotte, North Carolina in 1951.
+Many white critics decried Micheaux’s amateur movie-making skills, yet his audiences devoured his product, making him the most successful black writer, producer and director in the United States until his death in Charlotte, North Carolina

 Eventually Hollywood recognized both Micheaux’s genius and his crucial role in opening opportunities for African Americans in front of and behind the motion picture camera.
 In 1987 Oscar Micheaux was memorialized with a Hollywood Walk of Fame “Star.”
 Two years later he was given posthumous awards by the Black Filmmakers Hall of Fame (1989) and the Director’s Guild of America (1989).
 Each year Gregory, South Dakota, Micheaux’s adopted home town, stages the Oscar Micheaux Film Festival.

 Pearl Bowser and Louise Spence, Writing Himself Into History: Oscar

 Micheaux, His Silent Films and His Audiences (Piscataway, N.J.: Rutgers